grantwinney/generate-links-for-headers/README.md

 ## Create links for all headers automatically

-Here's an extension for Chrome *([get it here](https://chrome.google.com/webstore/detail/generate-links-for-header/dckfkngmahjdokkkmconmfjdmicjcmgf)),* that scans the page and generates anchors for all headers on the page, *assuming they have an ID or Name assigned.*
+Available for [Chrome](https://chrome.google.com/webstore/detail/generate-links-for-header/dckfkngmahjdokkkmconmfjdmicjcmgf)), it scans the page and generates anchors for all headers on the page, *assuming they have an ID or Name assigned.*

 * Hover over the header, and the anchor link will appear.
 * Click on the "chain" icon to copy the link to the clipboard.